Using Transmit 5 for macOS with DigitalOcean Spaces

 Create Some Content in Your Bucket

 Double-click on the folder that represents your bucket.
-This will open it and list its contents in the right-hand pane:
+This opens it and lists its contents in the right-hand pane:

 Transmit Space listing with welcome.html file

 To upload a file, first navigate through your local filesystem using the left-hand side of the Transmit window.
 When you’ve found a suitable file to upload (pick something like a JPG or HTML file, so we can test in the browser), click and drag it from the left-hand pane to the right.
-It will copy over to your bucket and show up in the directory listing on the right-hand side.
+It copies over to your bucket and shows up in the directory listing on the right-hand side.

 You can also drag and drop files directly from the macOS Finder.